nevenhsu/full-stack-docker/README.md

 To start the dev server, use `docker-compose up`
 To update docker, use `docker-compose up --build`
-To update npm, use `docker-compose up --build -V`
+To update npm, use `docker-compose exec [container] npm install`

 #### Production

 To run production, use `docker-compose -f docker-compose-prod.yml up -d --build`
-To update npm, use `docker-compose -f docker-compose-prod.yml up -d --build -V`

 #### Then